April 05, 2022

-by Dorcas Patterson, Office Operations Manager & Assistant to the CEO
+by Dorcas Patterson, Director of Human Relations/Operations & Executive Assistant to CEO

 I remember the countless times my mother would say to me and my siblings as we ate around the dining room table, “what you practice inside, you will practice outside!”
 While it may not have been my mother’s original intent — since she was mainly seeking better manners at the dining table — my mother recognized the importance of aligning your practices inside the home with whatever you do outside.
 By aligning my practices internally and externally, I have learned the value of authenticity.